Doleham railway station

 Doleham railway station is a small, single-platform wayside halt in Doleham, East Sussex, England.
 It is on the Marshlink line, and train services are provided by Southern.
 The station is very isolated and serves only a handful of houses in the immediate area.
-There is an approximate daily figure of 8 passengers a day pre-covid.
+There was an approximate daily figure of 8 passengers a day pre-Covid.
+In the 12 month period 2024/25 over 1700 passengers used the station.